AlexMercedCoder/grokoverflow/posts/2020/10-npx-create-react-loaded-supercharged-react.md

 In the app.js file, the GlobalState component which wraps the App components provides the state object and dispatch function to the entire application.

-import the useGlobal hook from gstate.js into any file to easily pull the state and dispatch into that component.
+Import the useGlobal hook from gstate.js into any file to easily pull the state and dispatch into that component.

 ### Custom Hooks